1996 North Texas Mean Green football team

 The 1996 North Texas Mean Green football team represented the University of North Texas in the 1996 NCAA Division I-A football season.
 The Mean Green played their home games at the Fouts Field in Denton, Texas, and competed in the Big West Conference.
 They were led by third-year head coach Matt Simon.
-The team finished the regular season with a 5-6 overall record with a 3-2 mark in Big West play.
+The team finished the regular season with a 5–6 overall record with a 3–2 mark in Big West play.

-Return to a Division I-A conference

 The 1996 campaign marked the first time North Texas had been in a Division I-A conference since leaving the Missouri Valley Conference after the 1974 season.
-The Mean Green had competed as a Division I-A independent from 1975-1982, before dropping down to the Division I-AA Southland Conference from 1983-1994.
-North Texas spent the 1995 season as a transitional Division I-A member and thus competed as an Independent.
+The Mean Green had competed as a Division I-A independent from 1975 to 1982, before dropping down to the Division I-AA Southland Conference from 1983 to 1994.
+North Texas spent the 1995 season as a transitional Division I-A member and competed as an independent.